 Our Meet the Music community and education programme is generously supported by the MariaMarina Foundation.

 Work in the field of health and wellbeing is central to our Meet the Music programme.
-For over 10 years, City of London Sinfonia musicians have worked in hospitals, hospices, private residences and other settings, honing the necessary skills to allow music to aid in the healing process and provide distraction and entertainment for the people who need it most.
+For over 10 years, City of London Sinfonia musicians have worked in hospitals and hospices, honing the necessary skills to allow music to aid in the healing process and provide an outlet for the people who need it most.
 With several ongoing projects in hospitals and care homes, our musicians have a wealth of experience working with ill and vulnerable people.

 Our long-running partnership with Great Ormond Street Hospital, sees musicians deliver weekly music making workshops, enhancing the quality of life of its young patients.
-These musical activities provide a release from the strain of medical treatments whilst actively involving children in a creative and stimulating environment.
+These musical activities provide a release from the strain of medical treatments, whilst creating a stimulating and creative environment for the children.